belltastic/laravel/README.md

             'project_id' => 1,
         ]);

-        // Alternatively, you can also just return a plain array: return [
+        // Alternatively, you can return a plain array return [
             'id' => $this->id,
             'project_id' => 1,